typestack/class-transformer/README.md

 ### classToClass[⬆](#table-of-contents)

-This method transforms your class object into a new instance of the class object.
+This function transforms your class object into a new instance of the class instance.
 This may be treated as deep clone of your objects.

 ```typescript